shiBinH/scheduler/README.md

 # scheduler

-A scheduler half-web-app created with node, express, and mongodb
+A scheduler website/half-web-app created with node, express, and mongodb